pytorch/pytorch.github.io/_get_started/installation/google-cloud.md

-# PyTorch Usage Details: Google Cloud
+# Using PyTorch with Google Cloud
+{:.no_toc}

-To gain the full experience of what PyTorch has to offer, a machine with at least one dedicated NVIDA GPU is necessary.
+To gain the full experience of what PyTorch has to offer, a machine with at least one dedicated NVIDIA GPU is necessary.
 While it is not always practical to have your own machine with these specifications, there are our cloud based solutions to allow you to test and use PyTorch's full features.

 Google Cloud [provides](https://cloud.google.com/products/){:target="_blank"} both: